skioo/django-netaxept-gateway/README.md

 - Amounts are in smallest currenty unit.
 For instance one NOK is represented in netaxept as "100 NOK".

-- Payment objects have a `success` field that indicated whether the payment was _registered_ without error, it says nothing about whether we got the money or not
+- Payment objects have a `success` field that indicate whether the payment was _registered_ without error, it says nothing about whether we got the money or not
 (To receive money the payment needs to go thru `auth` then `capture` , or thru `sale`).